microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/MicrosoftPowerBIMgmt.Profile.md

 ## MicrosoftPowerBIMgmt.Profile Cmdlets
 ### [Connect-PowerBIServiceAccount](Connect-PowerBIServiceAccount.md)
-Login to Power BI service.
+Log in to the Power BI service.

 ### [Disconnect-PowerBIServiceAccount](Disconnect-PowerBIServiceAccount.md)
-Logout of the Power BI service.
+Log out of the Power BI service.

 ### [Get-PowerBIAccessToken](Get-PowerBIAccessToken.md)
 Gets the access token for your current Power BI authenticated session.